 Every single day, you need engineers to train the system to keep improving, and handle more than just what it was told to handle or at least have the data and learning model ready to support expansion in the future.
 The more we give context to the AI learning engine, the better it is for us to get results from it.

-What do you need to implement an AI solution successfully#what-do-you-need-to-implement-an-ai-solution-successfully
+What do you need to implement an AI solution successfully#

 For any company to implement an artificial intelligence based solution, the organization should prepare itself to provide the following resources: